swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

-This customization point already exists with an underscore in the standard library (it just returns `nil` by default), and should be exposed to general users, but could have a default implementation when the collection conforms to `MutableContiguousCollection`.
+This customization point already exists with an underscore in the standard library (it just returns `nil` by default), and should be exposed to general users, with a default implementation when the collection conforms to `MutableContiguousCollection`.

 Use of this entry point can provide significant speedups in some